LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 ![image preview](coexisting_plugins.jpg  )

-When you download the plugin or compile the following co-plugins will ship with it as either binaries or .c files, - GEGL InnerGlow, GEGL Bevel, GEGL Glass On Text, GEGL zzstrokebevelimage, and GEGL Shiny Text.
-The plugin will not work correctly without them and all normal download methods will give you all six binaries.
+When you download the plugin or compile the following co-plugins will ship with it as either binaries or .c files, - GEGL InnerGlow, GEGL Bevel, GEGL Glass On Text, and GEGL zzstrokebevelimage.
+The plugin will not work correctly without them and all normal download methods will give you all five binaries.

 ## Directories to put binaries and info